icarob-eng/kstability/README.md

 There are 6 classes used to describe a structure:
 - Node: a defined point where loads can be applied and beams and supports can be based on;
-- Support: a structure support, with unkwon reaction loads to be calculated;
+- Support: a structure support, with unknown reaction loads to be calculated;
 - Beam: the library's object of analysis.
 It's used to determine the plot orientations and it's defined by two node, at the ends;
 - Point Load: a load vector applied in a given node;
 - Distributted Load: a load vector distributed in a given line (constrained by two node);